LayerCollapse: Adaptive compression of neural networks: Introduction

-Classically, regularization strategies such as the $\ell_1$ and $\ell_2$ norms, have been employed to restrict model expressiveness, ensuring robust generalization and preventing overfitting.
-These techniques also contribute to compression-aware training.
-In similar veins, Lemaire et. al. describe a budget aware regularizer \cite{lemaire2019structured} and Nguyen et. al. introduce a regularizer for quantization aware training \cite{nguyen2020quantization}.
-Extending this principle, we introduce a compression aware regularizer by using the nature of ReLU activations.
-This regularizer works by shifting the slope of Relu towards linearity.
-This not only facilitates the fusion of successive linear layers, conserving computational resources and storage, but also can lead to better model generalizability.
+A linear transformation can be performed using only a single matrix multiplication, while a $K$-layer MLP requires $K$ matrix multiplications.
+By adjusting the non-linear component towards linearity, we can regulate the model expressiveness while reducing the operational complexity of the model.
+We replace two matrix multiplications and a non-linear transform with only one smaller matrix multiplication when the modulated non-linearity is close to linear.
+In section \ref{sec:methodology}, we will formally define close to linear and its effect on accuracy.

-This paper presents several key contributions to the field of neural network compression and regularization:
+Controlling the model expressiveness using this technique will allow us to tailor the complexity of our model based on the task.
+Starting from the same architecture, some tasks have small datasets that require a less expressive model to prevent overfitting.

-\begin{itemize} \item Introduction of a novel post-training technique, called LayerCollapse, that combines two fully connected layers into one, reducing model size and complexity.
+In this work, we developed a novel regularization technique to limit the model expressiveness to prevent overfitting, while reducing the computation cost of the model.

-\item Development of a novel compression aware regularization loss with the objective of promoting shallower structures during training.
+Common, regularization strategies such as Dropout \cite{srivastava2014dropout}, $\ell_1$ and $\ell_2$ norms, have been employed to restrict model expressiveness, attempting robust generalization and preventing overfitting.
+These regularizers change the model weight structures such that post training compression like pruning and quantization pared with finetuning will yield efficient high performing models.
+Fan et al. introduced LayerDrop, a regularization technique to allow for post-training compression without fine-tuning \cite{fan2019reducing}.
+LayerDrop employs a regularizer that controls the amount of bypass signals in each MLP layer within transformer architectures.
+Extending this idea, we introduce \MethodName regularization.
+The \MethodName regularizer works by modulating the negative slope of the ReLU non-linearity to one, effectively transforming it into a linear transformation.
+This modification not only facilitates the fusion of successive linear layers, conserving computational resources, but also can enhance model generalizability.

-\item Proof-of-concept experimentation on a diverse set of datasets benchmarks, in vision and NLP domaains, showing post training compression up to 74\%.
-Furthermore we show improvement in generalizability when training with proposed compression aware regularizer while decreasing size upto 50\%.
-Lastly we compare the computational performance of knowledge distillation and LayerCollapse showing an 8\% final result improvement while using 80\% less computational resources.
+This paper presents several key contributions to the field of neural network regularization and compression: \begin{itemize}